-Each project must assist in achieving one or more organisational strategies and one or more business objectives within each strategy.
+Each project must assist in achieving one or more organizational strategies and one or more business objectives within each strategy.
 If a project is not contributing in a measurable way to any of the strategies then it is unlikely to provide real benefit to the business and therefore should not be undertaken.

 The project business owner is accountable for determining which strategies and goals are relevant to a particular project.
-There is a finite level of funding and resource to assist in achieving the delivery of organisational strategies and goals.
+There is a finite level of funding and resource to assist in achieving the delivery of organizational strategies and goals.

 The best use of this funding and resource will be driven by the relative priority of each of the initiatives.
 Obviously, the high priority initiatives will take precedence over lower priority initiatives.